Clinical Information NeuroSpark® Natural, Australian-Made Anti-Anxiety and Depression Supplement

 Higher concentration of DHA in brain than blood

-All omega-3 products increase the level of omega-3 in the blood.
+All natural omega-3 products increase the level of omega-3 in the blood.
 However the blood brain barrier does not respond to simple gradient diffusion, crossing the blood brain barrier changes the concentration of fatty acids and omega-3 DHA is six(6) times more concentrated in the brain.

 Omega-3 DHA is used as a structural fatty acid and not as a source of energy in the brain.
 The brain areas of greatest metabolic activity, the mitochondria, synaptic junctions and inner cell membranes, have the highest concentrations of omega-3 DHA where it is involved in many cellular functions.